skyline trail

 We have a beautiful view and the potential for a postcard amenity.
 There is a great mountain biking/hiking park at Zimmerman Park, and a mile of trail at Swords Park.
 We need to connect the two parks!

-We are also working with Parks and Recreation to ensure the trail is properly maintained and that eventually, parking will be contained to protect natural beauty of the rims.
+We also worked with Parks and Recreation to ensure the trail is properly maintained and that eventually, parking will be contained to protect natural beauty of the rims.

 Phillips 66 provided $60,000 in funds to build a restroom and benches along the trail.
 The restroom was installed at Zimmerman Park in summer 2018, and the benches will be added when the trail is in place.